bytefish/WpfDataGridFilter/README.md

 ## The Problem ##

-The WPF `DataGrid` control is a powerful component, but it lacks very basic features, such as filtering and pagination for data.
-And while it's somewhat easy to add client-side sorting and filtering using a `CollectionViewSource`, doing server-side processing required all kinds of hacks.
+The WPF `DataGrid` control is a powerful component, but it lacks very basic features for server-side data processing, such as filtering and pagination for data.
+And while it's somewhat easy to add client-side sorting and filtering using a `CollectionViewSource`, doing server-side processing requires all kinds of hacks.

 I have a week off, so I have written a small library to make it easier.